microsoft/finops-toolkit/docs/_reporting/power-bi/README.md

 ## 📈 Available reports

-The FinOps toolkit includes two sets of reports that connect to different data sources.
-We recommend using the following reports which connect to Cost Management exports or [FinOps hubs](../hubs/README.md):
+The FinOps toolkit includes the following reports that can connect to exported data in a storage account:

 - [Cost summary](./cost-summary.md) – Overview of amortized costs with common breakdowns.
 - [Rate optimization](./rate-optimization.md) – Summarizes existing and potential savings from commitment discounts.